justincasher/justincasher.github.io/machine learning/Catan_RL/Catan_RL.md

 ### Temporal-differences

-&emsp; Temporal-difference methods propose that, instead of comparing each prediction by our network to the outcome of the game, we should study the differences between our predictions.
+&emsp; Temporal-difference (TD) methods propose that, instead of comparing each prediction by our network to the outcome of the game, we should study the differences between our predictions.
+This was originally used in checkers player program...Then it later was studied by Sutton and implemented by Tesauro when training his TD-gammon.

+&emsp; Intuitively, we would prefer that the predictions made by our model to not change signifantly each turn.
+Let us consider two examples in the case that we train on model solely on the outcome of the game.
+Recall that we would like to predict whether the player will finish in first, second, or third place when playing Catan.
+Suppose network A consistently predicts that the player is going to finish in first place each turn, whereas network B alternates between predicting in first place and third place.
+If the player finishes in second place, both of these models would be penalized the same compared to the game outcome: each turn they had an error of 1.
+However, it makes little sense for the model A to keep jumping between places first and third: why not just take their average and choose second?
+Whereas, for model B, it could be that they luckily gained a place at the end of the game due to the actions of another player, hence the increase from third to second.
+Thus, the driving idea of TD methods is that the curve formed by the models predictions should be relatively smooth.

 ### Monte-Carlos tree search